astrovvv/AutoIntent/README.md

 ## Disclaimer

-This project is in an development phase.
+This project is in development phase.
 Bugs and breaking changes are expected.
 Contributions and feedback are welcome!
 See [CONTRIBUTING.md](./CONTRIBUTING.md).